 There's an old joke about Abdul, who builds roads, raises cities, conquers nations, but is forever remembered as Abdul the Goat Fucker as a result of a youthful indiscretion.

-Posts made to USENET have a header field labelled 'Organization:'.
-Terry Pratchett's own posts give this as 'Disorganized'.
+Posts made to Usenet have a header field labelled 'Organization:'.
+Terry Pratchett's own posts give this header the value: "Dis-organized".

 Curiously, Carrot seems to have taken Vimes to the Dwarf Bread museum before treating Angua to it.

 - [p.
 77] "'Ah, h'druk g'har dWatch, Sh'rt'azs!' said Carrot."